-In practice, spontaneous recognition in PUFs is ignored.
-The evidence of a half century of anonymisation suggests that focusing on intruders seems to provide adequate protection.
+In practice, spontaneous recognition is ignored.

+For PUFs, the evidence of a half century of anonymisation suggests that focusing on intruders seems to provide adequate protection.
 Inaccurate assertions about individuals do not seem problematic.
 In files created for researchers (SUFs and SecUFs), a non-negligible risk of spontaneous recognition is implicitly accepted.
-However, in terms of behaviour, spontaneous recognition is the exact opposite of active, intruder, re-identification.
-To many data owners this suggests that it should be treated as a separate problem and tackled independently.

-SR as a legal problem
+4.2 Spontaneous recognition as a legal problem

-If spontaneous recognition occurs, it is not clear that any breach of confidentiality has occurred.
+If spontaneous recognition does happen, it is not clear that any breach of confidentiality has occurred.

 In PUFs, spontaneous recognition would imply that the anonymisation procedure has failed.
-While the data owners would be expected to review the anonymisation procedures, it is unlikely that this would lead to legal consequences.
-Most data protection laws (for example, the regulation covering data management in the EU) require data owners to take all reasonable protection measures, not all measures; some laws explicitly absolve the data owner of any legal responsibility in the case of a mistake.
-It would be difficult to argue that an intruder-protected PUF is inadequately protected against spontaneous recognition (assuming, of course, that the intruder protection is carried out to an accepted standard).
+While the data providers would be expected to review the anonymisation procedures, it is unlikely that this would lead to legal consequences.
+Most data protection laws (for example, the regulation covering data management in the EU) require data providers to take all reasonable protection measures, not all measures.
+Some laws explicitly absolve the data provider of legal responsibility in the case of a mistake (Green and Ritchie, 2016).
+It would be difficult to argue that an intruder-protected PUF is inadequately protected against spontaneous recognition (assuming that the intruder protection is carried out to an accepted standard).

 For researcher files, a non-negligible risk of spontaneous recognition is implicitly if not explicitly approved, as noted above.
-What are the consequences if a researcher recognises a data subject?
-The answer is nothing: the researcher has been granted lawful access to the data in that state, and nothing has changed.
+Are there consequences if a researcher recognises a data subject?
+No; the researcher has been granted lawful access to the data in that state, and nothing has changed.